Making Your Home in the Wild - Understanding the Human Animal

 Ed Stafford is the Guinness World Record-holding first person to walk the Amazon River.
 In 2011 he was awarded European Adventurer of the Year and the Mungo Park Medal by the Royal Scottish Geographical Society in recognition of outstanding contributions to geographical knowledge through exploration.

-John ‘Lofty’ Wiseman should need no introduction in the world of bushcraft & survival.
-He served with 22 SAS for over 26 years, rising to the rank of Sergeant-Major and ran the SAS selection course and the Survival School, ensuring that the standards for the SAS remained high.
+John ‘Lofty’ Wiseman needs little introduction in the world of bushcraft & survival.
+He served with 22 SAS for over 26 years, rising to the rank of Sergeant-Major and ran the SAS selection course and the Survival School.
 After he retired, he wrote The SAS Survival Handbook: How to Survive in the Wild, in Any Climate, on Land or at Sea.
-First published in 1986, selling over 2 million copies, it has been translated into 18 different languages and adapted for the Collins Pocket Guide – The SAS Guide, which sells hundreds of thousands each year and as an iPhone App.